-Blueberry Pancake Oatmeal for the Morning After
+Blueberry Pancake Oatmeal Recipe

 My husband (G) was on his way home.
 I hoped his car was nowhere near the storm’s path.
 I was scared.
 I’m just not used to the crazy weather here in Florida.
 (Don’t even mention the H-word).